AppTapp/Installer-3/INSTALL.md

 execute config arm-apple-darwin for cross compiling with the iPhone Dev Team LLVM-GCC 4.0.1 compiler.

-execute config arm-apple-darwin8 for cross compiling with the iPhone Dev Team LLVM-GCC 4.2.1 compiler.
+execute config arm-apple-darwin8 for cross compiling with the Saurik LLVM-GCC 4.2.1 compiler.

 Then execute make.